davdar/maam/writeup/pldi15.markdown

 - A compositional meta-theory framework for building correct-by-construction abstract interpreters.
   This framework is built using a restricted class of monad transformers.
-- An isolated understanding of flow and path-sensitivity for static analysis.
+- An isolated understanding of flow- and path-sensitivity for static analysis.
   We understand this spectrum as mere variations in the order of monad transformer composition in our framework.

 ## Outline